Background image

 How we can help

-We are specialists in property law and are able to register your property with the Land Registry on your behalf.
+We are specialists in property law and will register your unregistered property directly with the Land Registry on your behalf.

-• Clearing up any problems that may arise (such as unclear boundaries)
+• Clear up any problems that may arise (such as unclear boundaries)

-• Dealing with any additional queries the Land Registry may have regarding your property.
+• Deal with any additional legal queries the Land Registry may have regarding your property.